Who are we?

 - Right to withdraw consent.

-If you wish to exercise any of these rights, please contact me via email on email@example.com.
+If you wish to exercise any of these rights, please contact Dr Catherine Lawrence via email on firstname.lastname@example.org.

-All individuals I collect, store, and process personal information about as a client/user of my services are entitled to:
+All individuals we collect, store, and process personal information about as a client/user of our service are entitled to:

-- Ask what information I hold about them and why.
+- Ask what information we hold about them and why.

 - Ask how to gain access to this information.